KhartesViewer/khartes/README.md

 must take even before you start segmenting, is to decide in which area to work.
-For your first attempt, you should start with a sheet that is clearly separated from its neighbors; no need to start with a difficult case.
+For your first attempt, you should start with a sheet that is clearly separated from its neighbors; no need to make your learning experience difficult.

 <img src="https://github.com/KhartesViewer/khartes/assets/133787404/536c9c8f-b0f7-4079-92d1-b14711a0b7bb" width="360"/>